davidpet/snippets/cpp/README.md

 `clang++ thefile.cc -o output && ./output`

 Potentially Missing Topics That I"ll Probably Manually Do:
+- array decay in functions
+- trailing return types
+- rvalue references in functions

 - guarding headers with #ifndef type macros (or #pragma once)
 - all the ways to initialize a stack object vs. heap object (inc. uniform initialization from C++ 11)
 - equivalents of all the main Java interview data structures
-- array decay in functions
 - regex
-- variations allowed for 'main' function signature
-- trailing return types
-- rvalue references in functions
 - default included constructors & all the automatically called constructors, conversions, assignments in various scenarios
 - using namespace
 - sub-namespaces, global namespace
-- passing by reference, constant reference, const bool type stuff, const pointers
 - const correctness
 - const class members
 - lifetime and construction of class members inc. construction order, constant expression requirements, etc.